 Saliva is needed for the first stages of digestion, including chewing and swallowing.
 This watery substance contains enzymes that start to digest our food.

 Many people with Parkinson’s experience poor saliva control, which may result in excessive saliva and drooling, or alternatively, in a dry mouth and other eating problems.

-We all produce about one litre of saliva each day, which we swallow without thinking about it.
-But because swallowing is a motor function, this mechanism can be disrupted by Parkinson’s.
+We all produce about one litre of saliva each day, which we swallow automatically, but in Parkinson's, this mechanism can be disrupted.
 Saliva may then build up in the mouth and, as the muscles which seal the lips also become weaker, it can escape, causing dribbling or drooling (sialorrhoea).

 The stooped posture of many people with Parkinson’s, with head forwards and chin pointing downwards, can add to poor saliva control, as it causes saliva to pool in the front of the mouth.

 Excessive saliva and drooling occurs in 50-80% of people with Parkinson’s and is more common in men than women.
 An excessively runny nose is also common in Parkinson’s.
 This may lead to nasal discharge, coughing and sneezing, and poor sleep for those who experience it at night.

 Drooling can cause considerable social embarrassment.
 Clothes may become stained and breath may be stale as the saliva pools in the mouth.
 It may make the skin around your mouth sore.

 If excessive saliva is inhaled by mistake it can enter the lungs and may lead to aspiration pneumonia.
 Good saliva control is therefore important both for personal safety and for good quality of life.